-Person not responding Action to take Childs Social Worker Inform the child's social worker of intention to take the matter up with their line manager and report the matter to their manager.
+Person not responding Action to take Inform the child's social worker of intention to take the matter up with their line manager and report the matter to their manager and the independent reviewing officer.
 Correspond directly with the Safeguarding team.
-LA Manager Increase the level of concern to either the LADO or director level within the local authority.
+Increase the level of concern to either the LADO or director level within the local authority.
 LADO Notify the local authority Director of Children's Services.

-Director of Children's Raise the matter as а complaint under the Local Services Author ities compla ints р rocedures and/or the Local Authority Ombudsman.
+Director of Children's Services Raise the matter as a complaint under the Local Authorities complaints procedures and/or the Local Authority Ombudsman.
 Notify Ofsted of concerns.